arun-kr-reddy/notes/computer_vision.md

     ![](./media/computer_vision/normalized_cross_correlation.png)
 - **auto correlation:** `Σ(I(x,y) - I(x + i, y + j))^2`
   measure similarity of image with its shifted version (self-difference) to get unique patch
-- **orientation normalization:** align features by rotating image patch (used for descriptor) from dominant orientation (from histogram of pixel orientations) to (fixed) standard orientation
+- **orientation normalization:** align features by rotating image patch (used for descriptor) from dominant orientation to (fixed) standard orientation
+  dominant orientation from top percentile of magnitude-weighted histogram of pixel orientations

 ## harris corner detection
 - **eigen vectors:** vector that when multiplied by matrix only changes in magnitude not direction (linear transformation)